-Walleye population abundance in South Holston is measured in two ways.
 Walleyes are collected during the spring electrofishing sample and with gillnets during the fall.
-The reason for two sampling methods is that when compared to bass, walleyes are less likely to be associated with shoreline habitat during early May.
+The reason for two sampling methods is that when compared to bass, walleyes are less likely to be associated with shoreline habitat during early April.
 Because these daytime electrofishing catch rates may not always accurately represent the walleye population, gillnets are also used to collect walleyes.
 Electrofishing catch rates vary considerably from year to year (Figure 5).
-Electrofishing catch rates for the May sample were average in 2012.
-The 2012 gillnet catch rate of 8 fish per net was below average.
+Electrofishing catch rates for the April sample were average in 2013.
+The 2013 gillnet catch rate of 7 fish per net was below average.

 Figure 5.
-Sampling catch rates for walleye in South Holston Reservoir 1999-2012.
+Sampling catch rates for walleye in South Holston Reservoir 1999-2013.
 Blue columns represent spring electrofishing catch rates (fish per hour) and yellow columns represent fall gillnet catch rates (fish per net).

 The size structure of the walleye population is good.
 There are plenty of walleyes longer than the 18-inch minimum length limit.
-The average total length for walleyes in the fall gillnet collection was 18.6 inches.
-Most (58 percent) of the walleyes collected in fall gillnets were 18 inches or longer.
-The fall netting sample was conducted by TVA biologists and provided an excellent opportunity to share data between agencies.
+The average total length for walleyes in the fall gillnet collection was 17.6 inches.
+Most (50 percent) of the walleyes collected in fall gillnets were 18 inches or longer.